top of page

 Competition and Antitrust Law

-• Merger control: the CA requires enterprises that are planning to merge or acquire another enterprise to notify the CCI and obtain clearance if the merger or acquisition may have an adverse impact on competition
+3. Merger Control: The CA mandates enterprises planning to merge or acquire another entity to notify the CCI.
+Clearance from the CCI is required if the merger or acquisition may adversely impact competition.

 bottom of page